Olivia Cooke: Early roles (2012–2014)

-2015–present: Progression
+Breakthrough (2015–2018)

 Cooke next appeared in the comedy-drama film Me and Earl and the Dying Girl.
 For the coming-of-age tale by Jesse Andrews, who adapted the original novel for the film, Cooke shaved off her hair to play the female lead who battles leukaemia.
 The film premiered at the Sundance Film Festival, where it was awarded both the Grand Jury and Audience Awards.
 Also in 2015, Cooke voiced the Loch Ness Monster for an episode of Axe Cop, which was co-written by her Me and Earl and the Dying Girl co-star Nick Offerman.

 Cooke played the titular character in the independent drama film Katie Says Goodbye, alongside Jim Belushi, Mireille Enos, Christopher Abbott, and Mary Steenburgen.
 The film revolves around Katie, a 17-year-old waitress attempting to overcome poverty and start a new life in San Francisco by resorting to prostitution.
 She next starred in the film adaptation of Dan Leno and the Limehouse Golem, a gothic murder mystery, opposite Bill Nighy and Douglas Booth.
 Both films premiered at the 2016 Toronto International Film Festival.
 Cooke then starred in the thriller film Thoroughbreds, alongside Anya Taylor-Joy and Anton Yelchin, which premiered at the 2017 Sundance Film Festival.

 Cooke starred as Art3mis in Steven Spielberg's science fiction adventure Ready Player One, which was released in March 2018.
 Later that year, she appeared alongside Oscar Isaac, Olivia Wilde and Samuel L. Jackson in Dan Fogelman's relationship drama film Life Itself, and played the lead character, Becky Sharp in the ITV production of Vanity Fair.

+Sound of Metal and House of the Dragon (2019–present)

 Cooke starred in the drama film Sound of Metal, alongside Riz Ahmed.
 The film premiered at the 2019 Toronto International Film Festival on 6 September 2019.
 Also in 2019, she appeared as Karla, pregnant homeless woman giving her baby up for adoption, in the Amazon Prime Video romantic comedy anthology series Modern Love.
-Since 2022, Cooke has played the role of Alicent Hightower, the "Green Queen," in HBO's House of the Dragon.
+Since 2022, Cooke has played the role of Alicent Hightower in HBO's House of the Dragon.

-In the Apple TV+ series Slow Horses, Cooke appears as MI5 agent Sidonie "Sid" Baker.
+In the Apple TV+ series Slow Horses, Cooke appeared as MI5 agent Sidonie "Sid" Baker.